Skip to Content

 Instructions

-1. 1) In a medium saucepan, whisk together the cornstarch, salt, cocoa powder, and maple syrup until smooth.
-In a medium bowl, whisk together the milk and egg yolks.
+1. 1) In a medium saucepan, whisk together the cornstarch, salt, cocoa powder, and maple syrup or sugar until smooth.
+Add the eggs yolks and 1/3 cup of the milk and whisk until a smooth paste forms.
+Whisk in the remaining milk.

-2. 2) Slowly whisk the milk & yolks into the mixture in the pan.
-Set the heat to medium and cook, stirring constantly, until the mixture thickens and comes to a boil.
+2. 2) Set the heat to medium and cook, stirring constantly, until the mixture thickens and comes to a boil.
 Boil and stir for 1 minute.

 3. 3) Remove from heat and stir in the butter & vanilla.
 Serve warm (over ice cream) or chilled (with whipped cream).